SeqWare/seqware/seqware-distribution/docs/site/content/docs.md

 ---

-<p class="warning"><strong>Note:</strong> This guide is a work in progress.</p>
+<p class="warning"><strong>Note:</strong> This guide is a work in progress and was designed for release 0.13.6.x of SeqWare.</p>

 This is the core documentation for the SeqWare project, including all the various sub-projects.
 We wanted to create a single manual that would bring together all of our documentation since much of it is currently spread across a poorly-organized wiki.
+Because SeqWare is a fairly complex software stack (with some difficult-to-configure dependencies) we assume most users will start with a VM, either a local VirtualBox VM or an Amazon Machine Image (AMI) on Amazon's cloud.
+See "Installation" for directions for getting the VM.
 While this guide is organized by logical sections that flow from one to the next you do not need to read the whole thing in order to get started.
 Take a look at the tutorials in the "Getting Started" section which will walk you through the core functionality such as SeqWare Pipeline.
-Because SeqWare is a fairly complex software stack (with some difficult-to-configure dependencies) we assume most users will start with a VM, either a local VirtualBox VM or an Amazon Machine Image (AMI) on Amazon's cloud.

 ##Conventions